 Customers might raise concerns and complaints about the make or durability of your product.
 This point underscores the principle that underlies customer dissatisfaction in general — the value you project should never overstep the value you deliver.
 If you bill your product or service as the premier option in your space, its quality needs to reflect that kind of posturing.

-Take this example from a $500 wooden bed frame available on Amazon.
-Its price and promotion are tailored to demonstrate premium quality, but it doesn't quite live up to that billing.
+Take this example of a $300 wooden bed frame available on Amazon.
+Its price and promotion demonstrate premium quality, but it doesn't quite live up to that billing.

-The reviewer here doesn't say the product is terrible — they say it's "just OK."
-But they didn't pay for "just OK."
-In this case, the product in question didn't meet the quality standards the consumer was led to anticipate, so the company selling it wound up with a dissatisfied customer on its hands.
+The reviewer here says that the quality is bad and not worth the price.
+In this case, the product in question didn’t meet the quality standards the consumer anticipated, so the company selling it wound up with a dissatisfied customer on its hands.

 2. Issues with Pricing

 In a similar vein to the point above, customers might complain about a product or service being overpriced.
 Customers might wind up being overwhelmed and turned off by how expensive a product is — even if they're getting a lot out of it.

 Again, this ties back into the value point I just touched on.
 An inflated price implies an equally inflated value.
 If your company can't consistently provide customers with enough value to justify your price points, you're going to end up dealing with your fair share of customer dissatisfaction.

 In the review below, the customer gives the product 4 / 5 stars — a relatively positive review.
 They say that they enjoy the product, but, for the price point, they say that there are other products on the market that do the same thing for a lower cost.

 Pro Tip: When dealing with customers unsatisfied with your pricing, the best thing you can do is to thank the customer for their feedback and acknowledge that you appreciate their investment, and state your value proposition that explains the reason for your price point.

 3. Failure to Meet Specific Expectations